nestorrente/reactionjs/README.md

 type CleanupRegistrator = (invalidate: Runnable) => void;
 ```

-#### Simple watch callback
+This method allows you to define a watcher function that will be executed every time one of it's dependencies changes.
+You can define its dependencies using the `source` parameter, or let `Reaction.js` to track them for you.

+Once the watcher is created, its callback is run immediately for the first time.
+After that, `watch()` method returns an `StopHandle` callback.
+This is a function that you can invoke whenever you want to stop watching changes on the dependencies.

+_Note:_ watchers are executed asynchronously.
+This means that you can do several data modifications in a row before any watcher is executed.
+If you want to wait for watcher's execution before continue, you can use the [`nextTick()`](#nexttick) function.

+Let's see some examples! :grin:

+#### Watcher with implicit dependencies

 ```typescript
 function watch(callback: SimpleEffect): StopHandle;
 ```

-:construction: _This section is under construction and is subject to change_ :construction:

-Allows you to define a watcher function that will be executed every time one of it's dependencies changes.
+This signature allows you to define a watcher without explicitly specify its dependencies. `Reaction.js` will track properties read by the `callback` every time it is executed.

-Watchers are executed for the first time immediately after being created in order to track its dependencies:
+Let's see the following code:

 ```javascript
 const pokemon = reactive({